-- 3. Where existing woodlands are adjacent to existing private properties and do not already have property line fences, no new fences shall be installed by the City.
+- 3. Where existing woodlands are adjacent to private lands and do not have property line fences, no new fences shall be installed.
 If ecological damage is occurring along an undefined property line then boundary delineation shall be installed through the use of property line monuments. - 4.
-Fencing without gates shall be requested as a condition of lot creation (subdivision, condominium or severance) wherever properties are adjacent to a City owned woodland.
+Fencing without gates shall be requested as a condition of lot creation (subdivision, condominium or